lulab/RME/README.md

 # RME

 A tool for RNA secondary structure prediction with multiple types of experimental probing data.
-It can use experimental pairing probabilities to restrain the Partition Function, and predict the structure with maximum restrained expected accuray based on a MEA algorithm, MaxExpect (Lu *et al*., 2009 *RNA* ).
+It can use experimental pairing probabilities to restrain the partition function, and predict the structure with maximum restrained expected accuray based on a MEA algorithm, MaxExpect (Lu *et al*., 2009 *RNA* ).
 It is based on the *RNAstructure* (http://rna.urmc.rochester.edu/RNAstructure.html) package.
-It also provides example scripts for transforming the SHAPE, PARS and DMS-seq data into pairing probability according a posterior probabilistic Model.
+It also provides preprocessing scripts for transforming the SHAPE, PARS and DMS-seq data into pairing probability according a posterior probabilistic model.
 Moreover, it also contains a utility for optimizing the parameters of RME by RME-Optimize.

 For updates, please refer to https://github.com/lulab/RME